 Often a change in living needs results in a change of accommodation.
-This can upset the balance in the home as your pet get used to their new surroundings .
+This can upset the balance in the home as your pet gets used to their new surroundings .
 Cats main problems are toileting issues so there are tricks to help prevent problems .

 Give plenty of drinking water, best filtered , aged or distilled.
 Dont wash water bowls in dishwasher as powder leaves a strong flavour behind.
 Just wash in hot water .
 Cats enjoy pot plant water; green with algae and brown with dirt because it tastes best.
 Have multiple water bowls inside and out.
-This ensures your cat drinks plenty as some appartments do get very warm in sunny situations.
+This ensures your cat drinks plenty as some apartments do get very warm in sunny situations.

 Have multiple litter boxes best large, placed strategically in the open at first then gradually hidden out of site .
 Some cats will use the hooded type .
 Some cats prefer absorbant litter some dont care .
 Many different types include recycled paper pellets, Pine sawdust pellets, Clumping sand, Dried clay, plastic pellets; recommended in that order.